mutasDev/NatLangCodeGen/README.md

 # Natural Language and Code Generation

 This project includes the source code of a web application used for communication with the API endpoints of OpenAI's Playground for accessing the GPT- and Codex-Models.
-This web application was used to perform the research described in [this](https://project.mutas.dev) research project.
+This web application was used to perform the research described in [this](https://project.mutas.dev) research project and for the experiments conducted in my master's thesis, which is soon to be published here.

 # Installation and Starting the Web Application
 ## Requirements: